FPN AskPsy

 The repeat education sessions might help you to prepare for the exam.

-Certain courses will be booked by Education Office.
-If you book one of these modules yourself, this is not a problem and the module does not need to be cancelled.
+Certain courses in various programmes are registered by the Education Office.
+If you register yourself for one of these courses, this is not a problem and the course does not need to be deregistered.

 Elective courses at FPN (year 3) including any resits